Ru Rong Ji, PhD, PI

 Pain Signaling and Sensory Plasticity Laboratory

-Chronic pain is a major health problem in the US affecting 100 million Americans, but the current treatments for chronic pain are inadequate.
+Chronic pain is a major health problem in the US and affects 100 million Americans, but the current treatments for chronic pain are inadequate.
+The current epidemic of opioid abuse is a result of lack of efficient pain medicine.
 The main goal of the lab is to identify novel molecular and cellular mechanisms that underlie the genesis of chronic pain.
-Recently, we also began to explore the mechanisms underlying the resolution of acute pain, and these mechanisms are responsible for the transition from acute pain to chronic pain.
-Very recently, we became interested in distinct molecular mechanisms of pain and itch.
-We employ a multidisciplinary approach that covers in vitro, ex vivo, and in vivo electrophysiology, neuronal and glial cell biology, transgenic mice, and behaviors.
-We believe that tackling the mechanisms of pain induction and resolution will lead to the development of novel therapeutics for chronic pain and itch.
+We employ a multidisciplinary approach that covers in vitro, ex vivo, and in vivo electrophysiology, cell biology of glial cells, immune cells, and cancer cells, transgenic mice, and mouse behaviors of various sensory modalities after inflammation, nerve injury, and cancers.
+We believe that tackling the mechanisms of pain induction and resolution will lead to the development of novel therapeutics for preventing and treating chronic pain.